Zodiac-Sign-Dating-App/datingapp/README.md

 Zodiac Dating App

-For the final project of COMP 426, my team has been tasked to design and implement a fully-featured, professional web application.
+For the final project of COMP 426, our team has been tasked to design and implement a fully-featured, professional web application.

 OVERVIEW